"She did an amazing job and most

 Misconception#1: Buying kegs are less expensive.
 Here's why...

 Solution: purchase beer by the case=less hassle for the host, and more fun for the guest.
+If we are being really picky, buy bottles instead of cans.
+Bottles add a little more class, and bartenders can open quicker for guests.

 2 How much ice should I get for my party?
 Especially if you are serving liquor, beer, and wine...
 Don't forget about icing the white wine and beer before your guests arrive.
 Getting things cold will consume about half your ice upfront.